QuanHoangNgoc/OR-Tools-Knapsack-Solver-CS106-AI-/README.md

 # Donate:
 - If this project is useful, please like (star) to add motivation for me.
 - I am happy to share my knowledge and projects to people.
 I am willing to spend more time, enthusiasm and a well-groomed appearance for these projects.
 Thank you for your help
+# Some Updates:
+- Occasionally, there will be a little updates to files (usually reports) in this project.
+Or there will also be a new folder added to the project.

 .